JohannHM/Fractional-congestion-Dynamics/README.md

-# Fractional-Congestion-Dynamics
+Fractional Congestion Dynamics.
+The world-wide waste web.

-Here the Matlab code for reproducing the fractional congestion SI model.
-It is composed of a matlab script to run the fractional congestion SI model and an auxiliary .m function that performs the fractional Caputo's derivative.
+Here is the Matlab code for reproducing the fractional congestion SI model.
+It is composed of a Matlab script to run the fractional congestion SI model and an auxiliary .m function that performs the fractional Caputo's derivative.
 The code deposited here is cardinal for reproducing results of The world-wide web waste manuscript.
-Attached to this files, it's offered the wwww for Export and Import transaction extracted from the Basel convention.
-It also introduce the ISO-alpha-2 codes for countries/territories associated to these adjacency matrix.
+Attached to these files, it's offered the wwww for Export and Import transaction extracted from the Basel Convention.
+It also introduces the ISO-alpha-2 codes for countries/territories associated with these adjacency matrices.